digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/generic-extension.rst

 This tutorial is based on `Instrument/Generic/Test/EuropeanOption.daml <https://github.com/digital-asset/daml-finance/blob/main/src/test/daml/Daml/Finance/Instrument/Generic/Test/EuropeanOption.daml>`_
 , which contains full implementation details.
+It describes the lifecycling of an option instrument (which can be *Exercised* or *Expired*), but the same concepts apply to other Election based instruments (for example, a callable bond could be *Called* or *NotCalled*).
+Also, the workflow is not only applicable to Generic instruments, but also to strongly typed instruments (e.g. those available in the Bond, Swap and Option packages).

 First, an Election factory is created: